linode/docs/docs/guides/databases/mysql/how-to-work-with-mysql-subqueries/index.md

 4 rows in set (0.00 sec)
 {{< /output >}}

-1. The above list shows 4 `customer_id's` that have more than 1 order and it's working as expected.
-You can use such a query in a script that rewards customers with a bonus next time when they make a purchase.
+The above list shows four `customer_id`s that have more than one order.
+As an example business use-case, you can use such a query in a script that rewards customers with a bonus on their next purchase.